What Country Starts With A But Doesn't End With A

 Safety and Security

-Armenia is generally a safe country for tourists, but it's important to take precautions to protect yourself from petty crime.
+Armenia is generally a safe country for tourists, but you'll want to take precautions to protect yourself from petty crime.
 Avoid walking alone at night in poorly lit areas, and be aware of your surroundings.
 Keep your valuables in a safe place, and avoid displaying expensive jewelry or electronics.
 It's also important to be aware of the political situation in the region and avoid traveling to areas near the border with Azerbaijan.

 FAQ